adbrucker/authorarchive/README.md

 You can generate these files by using [JabRef's export functionalities](https://help.jabref.org/en/#importexport).

+## Development
+You can fix the indent of `authorarchive.sty` by using [latexindent](https://ctan.org/pkg/latexindent) as follows:

+    latexindent -l -s -sl -w authorarchive.sty

 ## Alternative Packages
 The package [coverpage](https://ctan.org/pkg/coverpage) prepends a separate PDF page before the first page of the paper.
 That page contains the bibliographic information as BibTeX entry.